invertase/stripe-firebase-extensions/firestore-stripe-subscriptions/POSTINSTALL.md

 #### Delete User Data

-When a user is deleted in Firebase Authentication the extension will delete their customer object in Stripe which will immediately cancel all subscriptions for the user.
+You have the option to automatically delete customer objects in Stripe by setting the deletion option in the configuration to "Auto delete".
+In that case, when a user is deleted in Firebase Authentication, the extension will delete their customer object in Stripe which will immediately cancel all subscriptions for the user.

 The extension will not delete any data from Cloud Firestore.
 Should you wish to delete the customer data from Cloud Firestore, you can use the [Delete User Data](https://firebase.google.com/products/extensions/delete-user-data) extension built by the Firebase team.